 Benefits of Homemade Bug Spray

 That’s right, you can totally make your own bug spray using natural ingredients (like apple cider vinegar and witch hazel) and essential oils.
-And the best part is, your homemade solution can also nourish your skin while it repels these pesky critters.
-Plus, it’ll smell better than traditional bug sprays.
+And the best part is, your homemade solution can also nourish your skin while it repels.
+Plus, it’ll smell better than traditional bug sprays!

 Essential Oils That Repel Insects